Is metronidazole a cephalosporin

 Metronidazole and cephalosporin are two different types of antibiotics that are used to treat different types of bacterial infections.
 Here are some key differences between the two:

-See also Metronidazole 500mg for dogs side effects
+See also Metronidazole for dog urinary tract infection

 1. Chemical Structure: